hurddl/hurddl.github.io/index.md

 ---
 ### Get notified when a GoPro card is mounted, and track all currently connected cards by camera letter.

 Receive notifications with the newly mounted GoPro's volume name and letter assignment, if any.
-Easily assign a letter directly from the notification, or manage all camera assignments from the Settings window.
+Easily assign a letter directly from the notification, or manage all camera assignments from the Configuration window.

 ### Allows GoPro integration into a Parashoot workflow.